Unscraped Art

 This tool is not pretending to touch some pure, untouched archive – that does not exist anywhere.
 The point is narrower and more honest.
 It works with images that institutions have already released under open-access terms.
 That's not perfect, but it's better than the newer corporate move: scrape everything at industrial scale, sever it from all human context, and sell their own brains back to the hordes of dumb consumers.
 It is a problem and I offer no solutions.

 Museum records are written by professional curators.
-It is not Google.
+This is not Google.
 Pretend you are a scholar requesting something from a museum.
 Say what it's made of.
 Bronze sculpture, woodblock print, silk textile — museum records always describe the material.
 Use culture or period words.
 Artist names work great.
 Use words, not sentences.

 An API key is a free library card.
 You register, you get a code, you paste it once.
 That's it.